Free Tool

 1

 Drop any public YouTube URL.
-Or add a channel to monitoring and every new upload is processed automatically.
+Or add the channel to monitoring and stop submitting links entirely.

 2